 If circumstances warrant, the College reserves the right to extend any time periods identified in Article XI.

+J. Discipline and Dismissal of Non-Tenure-Track Faculty

+Discipline and dismissal of non-tenure track faculty is governed by the CBA (Article X).

 XII.
 APPOINTMENT AND REVIEW OF DEPARTMENT CHAIRS